 B.

 Amount.
-Except as provided in Subsection C below for the Salisbury Beach Overlay District, the housing contribution payment for each market-rate housing unit in the development shall be equal to $10,000 for all housing units with a sales price of $300,000 or less and shall be equal to 3.5% of the selling price of all market-rate housing units with a sales price higher than $300,000, provided that the housing contribution payment for any market-rate housing unit shall not exceed a maximum of $21,000.
+Except as provided in Subsection C below for the Salisbury Beach Overlay District, the housing contribution payment for each market-rate housing unit in the development shall be equal to $10,000 for all housing units with a sales price of $300,000 or less and shall be equal to 3.5% of the selling price of all market-rate housing units with a sales price higher than $300,000.
 The maximum per-unit housing contribution payment amount shall be adjusted annually by the Planning Board as set forth herein.
 For any development that includes rental housing units, but does not include on-site affordable units or off-site affordable units, the housing contribution payment shall be equal to $10,000 for each rental housing unit in the development.

 Or to take any other action relative thereto.